flipz357/flipz357.github.io/_posts/2024-08-21-chomsky-llm.md

 ### Examining the main evidence

-First, let’s examine the paper’s key evidence, which seems to be this:
+First, let’s examine the paper’s main evidence, which seems to be this:

 > We find that models trained on possible languages learn more efficiently, evident from lower perplexities achieved in fewer training steps.